 The three-year code development and adoption cycle includes several rounds of stakeholder engagement to identify the scope of the upcoming code; for instance, these public meetings and workshops have been taking place since Q4 2018-Q1 2019 for the 2022 code.
 Following that period, draft CASE reports are developed and published for public comment and review.
 For 2022, this took place during Q2-Q3 of 2020 and draft reports were published accordingly.
 For the second half of 2020, the Energy Commission undertook its pre-rulemaking while the CASE team finalized and published its reports.
 Currently, the Commission is moving through its rulemaking process.
 Final approval of the 2022 Code is expected in mid-2021 with an effective date of January 1, 2023.
 Information on the process and related workshops, meetings and public comment is available here.

-This program is funded by California utility customers and administered by Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E®), Southern California Edison Company (SCE), and Southern California Gas Company (SoCalGas®) under the auspices of the California Public Utilities Commission.
+This program is funded by California utility customers and administered by Pacific Gas and Electric Company (PG&E), San Diego Gas & Electric Company (SDG&E®), and Southern California Edison Company (SCE) under the auspices of the California Public Utilities Commission.

 Explore options for different types of reach codes